The 25 most stylish cyclists of all time

 You’ve either got it or you haven’t.
 Chris Sidwells reveals his 25 most stylish riders of all time

-Photos by Graham Watson, Yuzuru Sunada, Richard Baybutt, Cycling Weekly archive
+Photos by Graham Watson, Yuzuru Sunada, Richard Baybutt, Daniel Gould, Cycling Weekly archive

 Style is a word used a lot in cycling.
 On one level it’s very practical.
 It helps quantify form and efficiency.
 A good riding style is efficient because more power goes into the pedals per calorie of energy burned, but the style we are talking about here is so much more than that.